Our secret love story

 Everything started about 16 years ago, I was 16 years old.
 Do you still know CU2?
 If you’re under 30, you probably don’t lol.
 It was one of the first social media platforms before the Facebook era, where you had to build your own profile page with HTML.

-There was this collective page for Asians, where you were divided in ethnic groups.
+There was this collective page for Asians, where you were divided into ethnic groups.
 I was obviously in the Chinese group with lots of others.
-Amongst all those Chinese people, Nigel’s profile stood out for me, because it said “also Surinamese”.
+Amongst all those Chinese people, Nigel’s profile stood out for me, because it said: “also Surinamese”.

 Nigel’s ethnicity is half Chinese and half Surinamese.
 I thought it was very interesting, so I left him a message, something random like “nice profile” probably.
 (In that time, you would leave messages at a lot of profiles to be “connected”).

 Nigel responded to my message saying: “Thank you.
 Can I add you on MSN?”.
 I added him and we started to chat.
 At that age, I was obsessed with MSN.
 I was online 24/7, chatting with 10 different friends at the same time.
 The more the better.